 Skip to content

 Do you think little or a lot about self-defense?
 Either way, you’ll live a better life when you consider self-defense from two perspectives: the practical and the legal.
 The different schools of self-defense training agree on many things.
-Similarly, the law of self-defense agrees in many ways, across jurisdictions, cultures, even history.
+Similarly, the laws of self-defense agree in many ways, across jurisdictions, cultures — even history.
 And though practical self-defense training and the law of self-defense have different perspectives; they share much in common.
-Consider dominance, escalation, and deception in the defense context.
+Consider dominance, escalation, and deception.

 Hindsight bias

 The aphorism: “better judged by twelve than carried by six,” captures the law’s uncertainty.
-The person using force in self-defense faces a two-fold threat:
+The person using force in self-defense faces two threats:

 1. survival of the immediate, physical attack;

-2. surviving the legal threat of a false accusation.
+2. surviving a later legal threat of a false accusation.

 Escalation, Dominance and Deception